Guide

 2. In one place.
 Go to Settings → Mail → Subscriptions, find the sender under "Your current subscriptions," and select Unsubscribe (Microsoft Support).

-How do I unsubscribe from emails on iPhone (Apple Mail)?
+How do I unsubscribe from emails on iPhone?

 A missing unsubscribe option is information.
 Legitimate commercial senders are legally required to include a working opt-out mechanism — under the US CAN-SPAM Act it must function for at least 30 days after the message is sent, and opt-outs must be honored within 10 business days (FTC).
 If a marketing email offers you no way out, don't hunt for one: